gregofgreg5/magick-ink2020/non-player-characters/tal-intro.md

+# Tal
+*Adept from the Westgate Academy of the Diegesis*

 * Tal is a 279 year old elf.
 * She is an adept from the Diegesis Academy in Westgate.
 * She had *recently* been studying under an adept adventurer, Einrich.